-As of September 1, 2017, LACMTA had approximately 9,700 employees, of which approximately 86% are covered by labor agreements.
+[As of February 1, 2018, LACMTA had approximately 9,772 employees, of which approximately 86% are covered by labor agreements.
 Full and part-time LACMTA bus and train operators are represented by the Sheet Metal, Air, Rail, Transportation, Transportation Division (formerly UTU) ("SMART-TD"); LACMTA mechanics and service attendants are members of the Amalgamated Transit Union ("ATU"); LACMTA clerks are members of the Transportation Communications Union ("TCU"); bus and rail transportation and maintenance supervisors are members of the American Federation of State County and Municipal Employees ("AFSCME"); and LACMTA security guards are members of the Teamsters Union.
-The following table summarizes the number of employees covered by the labor agreements of LACMTA with each of its employee bargaining units as of September 1, 2017 and the current expiration dates of the labor agreements.
+The following table summarizes the number of employees covered by the labor agreements of LACMTA with each of its employee bargaining units as of February 1, 2018 and the current expiration dates of the labor agreements.
 In July 2017, LACMTA signed five new contracts with our labor unions, the longest contracts in LACMTA's history.
+Most of these contracts provide for annual salary increases of 4.2% over the five year life of the contracts.]

-Employee Bargaining Unit Number of Employees Contract Expiration Date United Transportation Union (Sheet Metal, Air, Rail and Transportation Division) 4,234 06/30/22 Amalgamated Transit Union 2,340 06/30/22 Transportation Communications Union 846 06/30/22 Am.
-Fed. of State, County and Municipal Employees 759 06/30/22 Teamsters Union 152 06/30/22
+Employee Bargaining Unit Number of Employees Contract Expiration Date United Transportation Union (Sheet Metal, Air, Rail and Transportation Division) 4,251 06/30/22 Amalgamated Transit Union 2,349 06/30/22 Transportation Communications Union 857 06/30/22 Am.
+Fed. of State, County and Municipal Employees 760 06/30/22 Teamsters Union 149 06/30/22